lylehust/Chinese-IPTV/README.md

 guide.xml will be refreshed at 3:00am every day.

 ----------

 08/29/2020: added CCTV-4K

+10/21/2020: AHAU doesn't work any more, added LZU.

-# Thank ahau.edu a lot.
+Thank lzu.edu.cn a lot.